Skip to content

 Context

 PgQueuer's flat package layout (~27 modules) has grown organically.
-Job lifecycle management, rate limiting, and scheduling logic live inside QueueManager and SchedulerManager, but these classes directly instantiate Queries in their __post_init__ methods and reach into PostgreSQL-specific notification, heartbeat, and buffering infrastructure.
+Job lifecycle management, concurrency control, and scheduling logic live inside QueueManager and SchedulerManager, but these classes directly instantiate Queries in their __post_init__ methods and reach into PostgreSQL-specific notification, heartbeat, and buffering infrastructure.
 This makes it impossible to unit-test core dispatch logic without a running PostgreSQL instance.

-• EntrypointExecutorParameters bundles connection, queries, channel, and shutdown alongside executor config, even though no executor implementation reads the infrastructure fields.
+• EntrypointExecutorParameters bundled connection, queries, channel, and shutdown alongside executor config, even though no executor implementation read the infrastructure fields.

-• tracing.TRACER is a module-level mutable singleton instead of an injected dependency.
+• tracing.TRACER was a module-level mutable singleton instead of an injected dependency.

-• The Queries class is simultaneously the interface definition and the PostgreSQL implementation.
+• The Queries class was simultaneously the interface definition and the PostgreSQL implementation.

 The Driver protocol in db.py and TracingProtocol in tracing.py already demonstrate that protocol-based boundaries work well in this codebase.
 This document extends that pattern to the rest of the system.